 Attachment site for the anterior cruciate ligament

-Important for knee joint stabilization
+Important for your knee joint stabilization

 Posterior Intercondylar Area